Andrewtomp/Software-Engineering/Sprint1.md

    - Leaves **Issue #6** incomplete
 2. We have not linked the dashboard to real information pulled from the back end as the functionality does not exist yet.
 Currently just dummy data.
    - Leaves **Issue #11** incomplete

 ### Back end
+1. Have yet to connect the front end to the back end
+   - Working on making the static React pages play nicely with golang webserver hosting.
+   - API functioning, front end connection missing, **Issue 21** mostly complete.